karpova01/MLOpsFromScratch/Challenge-02.md

   - Set Agent Pool to `Azure Pipelines`.
   - Set Agent Specification to `ubuntu-18.04`.
 - Add `Build` pipeline tasks
-  - Add a task to install the required version of Python (3.6).
+  - Add a task to install the required version of Python `Python 3.6`.
   - Add a task to setup environment by using `requirements.txt` file in `environment_setup/` folder.
 This will install all the python modules required for the project.
   - Add a task to get Azure ML Workspace connection using `Workspace.py` in `service/code/` folder.
 This will establish connection to Azure ML workspace by using your workspace details in `configuration/config.json` file.
   - Add a task to acquire time series transactions data using `AcquireData.py` in `service/code/` folder.
 This will download and extract the data required to train a forecasting model in the next steps.